pablovgd/pablovgd.github.io/index.markdown

 layout: default
 ---

 Welcome to my blog about building and riding bikes.
-I possibly might expand the topics a bit more since I can only afford to buy and build so much bikes.
+I possibly might expand the topics a bit more since I can only afford to buy and build so many bikes.
 On this page the **images are clickable** and link to my main projects.

 Grandfather's 1980's Steel  Race Bike: